Vicken-Ghoubiguian/app-launcher/README.md

 The Choregraphe software installer is then downloaded to your computer.
 Now you need to run it to install the software.
 This is illustrated by the screenshot below:
 <img src="./images_to_display_in_github_repos/installation_procedure_images/procedure_5.PNG" data-canonical-src="./images_to_display_in_github_repos/installation_procedure_images/procedure_5.PNG" width="1440" height="696" align="center" />

+Now that the Choregraphe software is open on your computer, the following window opens as shown below:
 <img src="./images_to_display_in_github_repos/installation_procedure_images/procedure_7.PNG" data-canonical-src="./images_to_display_in_github_repos/installation_procedure_images/procedure_7.PNG" width="1920" height="1030" align="center" />

+Now is the time to move on.

 4.